alifirat/PageRank/README.md

 <h2> Description </h2>
 This is an academic project implementing the PageRank algorithm and one more with the ZAP factor.
-The "examples" folder contains some graph descriptions respecting the standford format (see http://snap.stanford.edu/data/index.html).
+The "examples" folder contains some graph descriptions respecting the Standford format (see http://snap.stanford.edu/data/index.html).
 The implementing algorithms are tested on these graph and the main purpose of this little project is to simulate an search (like the google, bing, yahoo search) but the results is only nodes numbers.